Methodist Beliefs On Drug And Alcohol Rehab

 The Methodist Church treats alcohol as a recreational drug.
-Members of the church should minimize their use, if not fully cut it out, in order to maximize their experience of God’s grace.
-The problems alcohol is associated with (bodily harm, mental health issues, crime, and et cetera) all serve as arguments for avoiding the drink altogether.
+Members of the church are advised to minimize their use, if not fully cut it out, in order to maximize their experience of God’s grace.
+The problems alcohol abuse is associated with (bodily harm, mental health issues, crime, etc.) all serve as arguments for avoiding the drink altogether.
 The nature of alcohol detox also contributes to the UMC’s compliance with rehab options, even if it’s not a Methodist rehab.
 Given the facts, as the Methodists understand them, they’ve provided an official stance on dealing with alcohol:

 - “We urge individuals and local congregations to demonstrate active concern for alcohol abusers and their families.
 We encourage churches to support the care, treatment, and rehabilitation of problem drinkers.”